rdegiovanni/rdegiovanni.github.io/_pages/publications.md

 Pablo Castro, Luciano Putruele, Renzo Degiovanni, and Nazareno Aguirre. ["Bounded Synthesis of Synchronized Distributed Models from Lightweight Specifications"](https://arxiv.org/abs/2502.13955), in the 14th International Conference on Formal Methods in Software Engineering (FormaliSE), 2026

+Atefeh Nirumand, Renzo Degiovanni, and Jordi Cabot. ["From PDF Assessments to LMS Deployment: A Model-Driven QTI-Based Framework"](files/RCIS2026.pdf), in the 20th International Conference on Research Challenges in Information Science (RCIS), 2026.

 Renzo Degiovanni, Sergio Morales, Miriam Coccia, Robert Clariso, and Jordi Cabot. ["Robust LLM-as-a-Judge Validators for Assessing the Quality of Educational Exams"](files/SAC2026_validators.pdf), in the 41st ACM/SIGAPP Symposium on Applied Computing (SAC), 2026.